Regardless if you’ve been cooking for who knows how long or if you’re just starting, one thing remains constant — the mess. A lot of it.

 Your cook top or stove top doesn’t just do the one task of cooking your food.
 Admit it or not, it also adds to the aesthetic and value of your home.
 That’s the reason why everyone wants to keep theirs shining and squeaky clean.

-For sure, you’ve tried tons of different ways to get your stove top to look brand new.
+For sure, you’ve tried tons of different ways to get your stove top to look brand new, check out these home improvement blogs for more project ideas.
 Good for you if you’ve already found a method that works 100% of the time.
 If you haven’t, the tips later on, may just be what you’ve been waiting for.

 How to clean stove tops: Stove top cleaning methods